-This year we introduced our bold new strategy 'Bringing Nature Back' to move us towards this.
-It focuses our efforts to 2030 on mobilising our county to scale-up the pace of change in wildlife's favour.
-To protect the wildlife we still have and bring back what we've lost.
+Suffolk Wildlife Trust's 2030 strategy 'Bringing Nature Back' focuses our efforts on mobilising our county to scaleup the pace of change in wildlife's favour.
+'Holding the line' is no longer enough, we are working to protect the wildlife we still have and bring back what we have lost.